cloud-bulldozer/browbeat/ansible/README.md

 ```

 ##### Install Collectd Agent (Requires a Graphite Server)
-Prior to installing the agent, please review the install/group_vars/all to ensure the
-correct parameters are passed
+Prior to installing the agent, please review install/group_vars/all file to ensure the correct parameters are passed.
 ```
 # ansible-playbook -i hosts install/collectd-openstack.yml
 ```